 The Infernal Devices also has the love triangle to end all love triangles – despite hating Will Herondale, he definitely wormed his way in.
 I still think Jem got the shorter end of the stick though, but that’s a discussion for another day.

-Oh, and definitely not linking this review either without cleaning up.
+Oh, and definitely not linking this review without cleaning up.
 I’ll get to it eventually when I’m not procrastinating.
 (Look, I have nearly a thousand posts to go through.
 Cut me some slack, here. 😂)

 Year 3 – Gathering Frost by Kaitlyn Davis